Predicting topological quantum phase transition from dynamics via multisite entanglement: Toric Code with nonlinear perturbation

 Let us first introduce the Hamiltonian that we will use to demonstrate the topological dynamical quantum phase transition.
-Before studying the dynamics, we will first discuss the transition known in equilibrium.
-Specifically, we identify the parameters which are used to observe the dynamical quantum phase transition.
+Specifically, we identify the parameters which may be used to observe the dynamical quantum phase transition.